Shell Setting Up ‘New Energies’ Unit. Oil & Gas Companies to Cause Clash of Giants in Offshore Wind?

 Shell has created a new division called New Energies, through which the oil and gas giant will invest in wind energy, along with its hydrogen, biofuels and electrical activities, according to The Guardian.
-Even though Shell has not officially confirmed this, it is expected that the new unit will be unveiled in early June.
+Even though Shell has not yet officially confirmed this, it is expected that the new unit will be unveiled in early June.

-Last week, it was announced that the company submitted a bid, together with major Dutch offshore wind players – Eneco and Van Oord – to build first two offshore wind farms in Dutch Borssele Zone.
+Last week, it was announced that the company, together with major Dutch offshore wind players – Eneco and Van Oord – submitted a bid to build first two offshore wind farms in Dutch Borssele Zone.
 They are competing with RWE-Macquarie Capital consortium, Vattenfall and, according to some media, DONG Energy.

 They’ve got what it takes